 Along with their worries, Millennials also had the most insurance coverage for public liability, employers liability, office insurance, and e-risks insurance than any other age group.

 Also, less than 20% of Millennial-aged business owners reported being happier, compared to nearly 50% of business owners in the other groups.

 What do these trends tell us?
 They seem to say Millennials in business care about:

 Being well trained and investing in the cultivation of professional development in their business.
 In other words, their professional development.
 They, like their predecessors, want to make sure they have dotted all the I’s and crossed all the T’s.

-Protecting their brand and their properties, intellectual and otherwise.
+Protecting their brand and its properties, intellectual and otherwise.
 They take the time to research and implement policies that can impact their business and make the investments to build a strong foundation for their business more than any other age group.

-The bottom line is, if you want to do business with the future, you will probably be doing business with a Millenial, and so it pays to understand not only what they get out of working with you, but the ways they are building the busionesses of the future.
+The bottom line is, if you want to do business with the future, you will probably be doing business with a Millenial, and so it pays to understand not only what they get out of working with you, but the ways they are building the businesses of the future.